Affiliate marketing KPIs every beginner should track

 2. Instrument tracking: set up analytics, affiliate network pixels, and UTM tagging conventions.

-3. Use a tag manager and ensure proper event naming and testing (QA checklist suggestions).
+3. Use a tag manager and ensure proper event naming and testing with a practical QA checklist.

 4. Create dashboards and reporting templates with standard date ranges and attribution rules.

-5. Schedule regular review cadence and assign ownership for KPI monitoring.
+5. Schedule a regular review cadence and assign ownership for KPI monitoring.

 Attribution and reporting considerations

-Reconciliation between web analytics and affiliate network reports is a recurring task.
-Expect disparities due to different attribution windows, blocked cookies, or server-side tracking.
-Establish a reconciliation process: document attribution rules, reconcile conversions weekly, and flag systematic gaps with partners to align reporting where possible.
+Reconciliation between web analytics and affiliate network reports is a normal part of affiliate operations.
+Differences can occur because of attribution windows, blocked cookies, cross-device behavior, server-side tracking, or approval rules inside a partner platform.
+Document your attribution rules, reconcile conversions weekly, and flag recurring gaps with partners so reporting expectations stay aligned.

 Tools, platforms and integrations